lineality/Online_Voting_Using_One_Time_Pads/README.md

 2. a bad-agent will send the voter a fake ballot:
 - additional step: there can be additional checks such as a passphrase chosen by the person which could not be electronically surveilled from any computer (e.g. written in pen on the QR pad)

-3. a bad-agent will send the gov. a fake filled-in ballot:
+3. A bad-agent will send the gov. a fake filled-in ballot:
-- the agent would need to have both stolen QR codes and a stolen ballot that was sent to the voter.
+- 3.1  The agent would need to have both stolen QR codes and a stolen ballot that was sent to the voter.
-- if the voter loses the QR code the person should cancel the process
+- 3.2  If the voter loses the QR code the person should cancel the process.

 4. a bad-agent will record a fake record of the vote from the ballot:
 - while a possible risk, this process is the same as for any paper ballot